Unseen Risks of Clinical Speech-to-Text Systems: Transparency, Privacy, and Reliability Challenges in AI-Driven

 \section{Socio-Technical Conceptual Framework}

-The challenges identified in the previous sections demonstrate that clinical AI-based speech-to-text (STT) systems cannot be understood or evaluated solely as technological tools.
-A socio-technical framework allows for the systematic examination of how these layers collectively influence transparency, reliability, and governance outcomes.
+The challenges identified above indicate that clinical STT systems cannot be evaluated or governed solely as technical tools.
+A socio-technical perspective supports systematic examination of how technical performance, workflow, ethics, governance, regulation, and trust interact to shape documentation outcomes.

-The proposed socio-technical conceptual framework for responsible clinical speech documentation is shown in Figure~\ref{fig:socio_technical_framework}.
-The framework consists of six layers that view AI-driven speech systems as embedded within a web of technological, human, ethical, organizational, regulatory, and cultural elements.
-Failures at one layer propagate to others, creating cumulative risks.
+Unlike linear risk models, the framework emphasizes \textit{bidirectional coupling} between layers, where governance, ethical practices, and sociocultural trust both shape and are shaped by technical performance and clinical workflow.
+Failures or interventions at any layer may therefore propagate upward or downward through feedback loops, amplifying or mitigating risks to documentation accuracy, patient autonomy, and institutional trust.

+Figure~\ref{fig:socio_technical_framework} presents six coupled layers for responsible clinical speech documentation: technical infrastructure, human interaction and clinical workflow, ethical/transparency and patient autonomy, organizational governance and policy, legal/regulatory compliance, and sociocultural trust.
+The vertical arrangement of layers in Figure~\ref{fig:socio_technical_framework} does not imply a hierarchy of importance or a linear progression of risk.
+Rather, the positioning reflects increasing levels of abstraction—from immediate technical infrastructure and clinical workflow processes to broader governance, regulatory, and sociocultural contexts.
+Each layer is analytically distinct but functionally interdependent.
+Technical performance influences trust and governance, while regulatory requirements, organizational policy, and cultural expectations simultaneously constrain and shape technical system design and clinical use.